-Some of these funds are managed by related parties of the Company and the Company receives management fees related to these services.
+The Company earns management fees related to managing the segregated fund products.
 Management fees can be variable due to performance of factors - such as markets or industries - in which the fund invests.
 Fee income derived in connection with the management of investment funds generally increases or decreases in direct relationship with changes of assets under management which is affected by prevailing market conditions, and the inflow and outflow of client assets.